swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-trust.md

 ## Trust requirements

 An actor of the ecosystem **MUST** validate the trust relationship, and therefore the actor knows the trust markers of the actors in the interaction.<br>
-An actor of the ecosystem **MUST** decline any trust relationships which do have the Governmental use case Trust Mark but not the Verified governmental authorization Trust Mark.<br>
+An actor of the ecosystem **MUST** decline any trust relationships which do have the [Governed use case Trust Marker](../trust-protocol-v2-0/#governed-use-case-trust-marker-guctm/) but not the [Governed use case authorization Trust Marker](../trust-protocol-v2-0/#governed-use-case-authorization-trust-marker-gucatm/).<br>
-An actor of the ecosystem **SHOULD** decline any trust relationships which do not have the Verified Identity Trust Mark.<br>
+An actor of the ecosystem **SHOULD** decline any trust relationships which do not have the [Verified Identity Trust Marker](../trust-protocol-v2-0/#verified-identity-trust-marker-vitm/).<br>

-The wallet **SHOULD** decline any trust relationships during the verification process which do not have the Compliant actor Trust Mark.<br>
+The wallet **MAY** decline any trust relationships during the verification process which do not have the [Compliant actor Trust Marker](/trust-protocol-v2-0/#compliant-actor-trust-marker-catm/).<br>
-The wallet **MAY** decline any trust relationships during the verification process which do not have the Transparent verification Trust Mark.<br>
+The wallet **MAY** decline any trust relationships during the verification process which do not have the [Transparent verification Trust Marker](trust-protocol-v2-0/#transparent-verification-trust-marker-tvtm/).<br>
 Note: A good reason to not require the Transparent verification Trust Mark would be a holder consented overwrite of the required Transparent verification Trust Mark.